 Anyone can experience mental health challenges.
 In fact, studies have found that one in four American adults experiences a diagnosable mental health condition in any given year.

-Resilience helps before, during, and after events that harm your mental health.
+Resilience helps before, during, and after competition to support your mental health.

 Resilience can train you to problem-solve before or under the pressure of a crisis.
 Through developing resilience, you’ll know what strategies to use to cope with life's challenges.